 What are silverfish?

 Silverfish are odd-looking insects, identified by a three-pronged appendage that extends off their hind ends; this unique appendage is why they are also called bristletails.
 An adult’s teardrop-shaped body grows to about 3/4 of an inch long, and is covered in silvery scales – causing it to have a shiny, shimmery appearance.
 Silverfish also have long, threadlike antennae.
 These insects are wingless but move from place to place using a wriggling, fish-like motion.
 Silverfish are voracious eaters, feeding on things that are high in starch and cellulose, along with some proteins.
+Dallas, TX pest experts can help you identify and prevent a silverfish infestation.

 Are silverfish dangerous?